theypsilon/Update_All_MiSTer/README.md

-## MiSTer Offline Setup
+## PC Launcher (for Windows, Mac, and Linux)

-Check [updater-pc](./updater-pc) to download all the MiSTer files from your PC.
+Check [MiSTer Downloader's PC Launcher](https://github.com/MiSTer-devel/Downloader_MiSTer/blob/main/docs/pc-launcher.md) to download all MiSTer files on your PC.
-Useful if you can't connect your MiSTer to internet.
+Useful if you can't connect your MiSTer to the internet.

+To install the same files that you get with Update All, use the same `downloader.ini` file that you have in your MiSTer at the root of the SD card.
+Keep in mind that Update All writes into that file every time you change something in the Settings Screen.

 ## Funding